objektwerks/fp/README.md

 Warning
 -------
->Any expression that contains ```parens``` must be enclosed in double quotes,
+>Any expression that contains ```parens``` must be enclosed in double quotes.

->at least on macOs.
-Simple math expressions, without parens, work fine.
+>Simple math expressions, without parens, typically work.
+But not always.

 Install
 -------